TrueAquarius/Hello.MicrosoftSemanticKernel/Demo.MicrosoftSemanticKernel.LightPluginWithProxy/README.md

-﻿# Demo.MicrosoftSemanticKernel.LightPlugin
+﻿# Demo.MicrosoftSemanticKernel.LightPluginWithProxy

+This project provides the same functionality as "Demo.MicrosoftSemanticKernel.LightPlugin".
+However, it allows accessing OpenAI through a proxy.
-This project is a plugin for controlling lights, integrated with the Microsoft Semantic Kernel.
+It is a plugin for controlling lights, integrated with the Microsoft Semantic Kernel.
 It provides the following features:

 - Retrieve the status of all lights
 - Turn lights on and off